armhf16/qcoin/README.md

 ## What is Qcoin?

-Qcoin is just a fun fork form Litecoin
+Qcoin is just a fun fork form Qcoin

 ## Specifications